Ribosomal frameshift: +1 ribosomal frameshifting

 The slippery sequence for a +1 frameshift signal does not have the same motif, and instead appears to function by pausing the ribosome at a sequence encoding a rare amino acid.
 Ribosomes do not translate proteins at a steady rate, regardless of the sequence.
 Certain codons take longer to translate, because there are not equal amounts of tRNA of that particular codon in the cytosol.
 Due to this lag, there exist in small sections of codons sequences that control the rate of ribosomal frameshifting.
 Specifically, the ribosome must pause to wait for the arrival of a rare tRNA, and this increases the kinetic favorability of the ribosome and its associated tRNA slipping into the new frame.
 In this model, the change in reading frame is caused by a single tRNA slip rather than two.

 Controlling mechanisms

 Ribosomal frameshifting may be controlled by mechanisms found in the mRNA sequence (cis-acting).
-This generally refers to a slippery sequence, a RNA secondary structure, or both.
+This generally refers to a slippery sequence, an RNA secondary structure, or both.
 A −1 frameshift signal consists of both elements separated by a spacer region typically 5–9 nucleotides long.
 Frameshifting may also be induced by other molecules which interact with the ribosome or the mRNA (trans-acting).